PacktWorkshops/The-Go-Workshop/README.md

 <a href="https://courses.packtpub.com/courses/go?utm_source=github&utm_medium=repository&utm_campaign=9781838647940&utm_term=Go&utm_content=The%20Go%20Workshop"><img src="https://github.com/PacktWorkshops/Workshop-Covers/blob/master/The%20Go%20Workshop.jpg" alt="The Go Workshop" height="270px" width="220px" align="right" this.target="_blank"></a>

 To get started with the project files, you'll need to:
-1. Install the Go Compiler
+Install the Go Compiler
 To turn your Go source code into something you can run, you'll need the Go compiler.
-For Windows and macOS, I recommend using the installer.
-Alternatively, to get more control you can download precompiled binaries.
-You can find both at https://packt. live/2PRUGjp.
+For Windows and macOS, we recommend using the installer.
 The install instructions for both methods on Windows, macOS, and Linux are at https://packt.live/375DQDA.
 The Go compiler is free to download and use.
-2. Install Git
-Go uses the version control tool Git to install extra tools and code.
-You can find the instructions for Windows, macOS, and Linux at https://packt.live/35ByRug.
-Git is free to install and use.
-3. Install Visual Studio Code (Editor/IDE)
-You need something to write your Go source code.
-This tool is called an editor or an Integrated Development Environment (IDE).
-If you already have an editor you like, you can use it with this course if you'd like to.
-If you don't already have an editor, we recommend you use the free editor Visual Studio Code.
-You can download the installer from https://packt.live/35KD2Ek

 ## About The Go Workshop